Chaliminia

-Chaliminia is an extinct genus of tritheledontid cynodont from the Triassic Period of what is now Argentina.
-The type and only species is C. musteloides.
+Chaliminia is an extinct genus of tritheledontid cynodont from the Late Triassic (Norian stage) of what is now Argentina.
+The type and only species is C. musteloides, from the Los Colorados Formation.

-It serves as one of the earliest known tritheledontids in South America, offering insights into probainognathian diversification before the origin of mammals.The specimen had shown sectorial teeth, highly specialized postcanines with a main cusp flanked by accessory cusps—similar to Riograndia, Irajatherium and Pachygenelus.
+Like other tritheledontids, Chaliminia was closely related to mammaliaforms (the most advanced cynodonts, similar to mammals as historically defined).
+It serves as one of the earliest known tritheledontids in South America, offering insights into probainognathian diversification before the origin of mammals.
+The specimen has sectorial (blade-like) teeth: highly specialized postcanines with a main cusp flanked by accessory cusps—similar to Riograndia, Irajatherium and Pachygenelus.